MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-automatic-language-detection.md

 In this article, you'll learn how to use `AutoDetectSourceLanguageConfig` to construct a `SpeechRecognizer` object and retrieve the detected language.

 > [!IMPORTANT]
-> This feature is only available for the Speech SDK with C#, C++, Java, Python, and Objective-C.
+> This feature is only available for the Speech SDK with C#, C++, Java, Python, JavaScript and Objective-C.

 ## Automatic language detection with the Speech SDK